MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/replatform-aix-workloads-content.md

 ## Workflow

-User requests and inbound API integrations hit the on-premises F5 load balancer on TCP/443 (HTTPS) and then reverse proxy to various Java Web Services hosted on IBM WebSphere.
+1. User requests and inbound API integrations hit the on-premises F5 load balancer on TCP/443 (HTTPS) and then reverse proxy to various Java Web Services hosted on IBM WebSphere.

-Java Web Services then interrogate the Oracle Database via TCP/1521, with synchronous web requests being responded to in < 1sec, but > 300ms in most cases according to testing and [weblog analysis](https://guides.tidal.cloud/analyze-logs.html).
+1. Java Web Services then interrogate the Oracle Database via TCP/1521, with synchronous web requests being responded to in < 1sec, but > 300ms in most cases according to testing and [weblog analysis](https://guides.tidal.cloud/analyze-logs.html).

-Asynchronous requests, (e.g. to schedule a batch task) place a record in an Oracle table which acts as a queue within the application layer.
+1. Asynchronous requests, (e.g. to schedule a batch task) place a record in an Oracle table which acts as a queue within the application layer.

-Nightly batch processing is required to limit the impact on system performance during business hours.
+1. Nightly batch processing is required to limit the impact on system performance during business hours.
 A cron job written in KSH queries the queue in the Oracle database to pick up SAS analysis jobs that need to be run.

-Email alerts are sent to users and administrators via SMTP (TCP/25) to inform them of job start and completion time, as well as success or failure.
+1. Email alerts are sent to users and administrators via SMTP (TCP/25) to inform them of job start and completion time, as well as success or failure.

-Completed analysis jobs have their results posted to a shared drive via NFS (TCP+UDP/111,2049) for collection via SMBv3 (TCP/445)
+1. Completed analysis jobs have their results posted to a shared drive via NFS (TCP+UDP/111,2049) for collection via SMBv3 (TCP/445)

-# Scenario Details
+# Scenario details

 Working backward from a customer's desired outcomes leads to a transformative, application-centric, migration path to the cloud.
 A replatform migration is possible when the majority of the application code is written in a language that can be supported by cloud-native services, such as serverless architectures and container orchestrators.